Discover the latest books from the Mémorial de la Shoah collection published by Calmann-Lévy, on sale

 Journal 1943-1944

-(Translated from Yiddish by Isabelle Rozenbaumas, ed.
+(Translated from Yiddish by Isabelle Rozenbaumas, éd.
 Calmann-Lévy/coll.
-Memorial of the Shoah, February 2017)
+Memorial de la Shoah, February 2017)

-Leïb Rochman (1918-1978), the author of the masterpiece À pas aveugles d'un monde, writes his diary between 1943 and 1944 while he lives hidden with his wife, his sister-in-law and two friends behind a double partition on the farm of a Polish peasant, then in a pit dug in a stable.
-Leïb Rochman and his companions hear the outside world, in particular their host’s conversations with neighboring villagers who deplore not finding any more Jews to be delivered to death in exchange for a few kilos of sugar.
-Besides its literary beauty, this testimony is one of the most powerful stories about the Holocaust in the Polish countryside.
+Leïb Rochman (1918-1978), the author of the masterpiece À pas aveugles du monde, wrote his diary between 1943 and 1944 while he was hiding with his wife, his sister-in-law, and two friends behind a double partition on the farm of a Polish peasant, then in a pit dug in a barn.
+Leïb Rochman and his companions hear the outside world, especially their host’s conversations with neighboring villagers who bemoan the fact that they could no longer find Jews to deliver to death in exchange for a few kilos of sugar.
+In addition to its literary beauty, this testimony is one of the most powerful stories about the Shoah in the Polish countryside.

-(Translated from Hebrew by Guy Alain Sitbon, ed.
+(Translated from Hebrew by Guy Alain Sitbon, éd.
 Calmann-Lévy/coll.
-Memorial of the Shoah, February 2017)
+Mémorial de la Shoah, February 2017)

-At 16 years old, Moshé Flinker leaves the Netherlands with his parents and six brothers and sisters to try to escape Nazi persecution.
-Arrived in Brussels, he begins to write his diary in Hebrew.
-Well-versed in Jewish history, with a deep faith, his writings are driven by the conviction that the creation of a Jewish state on ancestral land is the only possible response to an extermination attempt unique in history.
-His Diary ends on May 19, 1943 with these words: "I feel like I am dead.
+At the age of 16, Moshé Flinker left the Netherlands with his parents and six brothers and sisters in an attempt to escape Nazi persecution.
+Arrived in Brussels, he began to write his diary in Hebrew.
+A deep-rooted expert in Jewish history, his writings are driven by the conviction that the creation of a Jewish state on ancestral land is the only possible response to an extermination attempt unique in history.
+His diary ends on 19 May 1943 with the words: "I feel like I am dead.
 Here I am."
-On May 19, 1944, he was deported to Auschwitz and disappeared in Bergen-Belsen in January 1945.
+On 19 May 1944, he was deported to Auschwitz and disappeared in Bergen-Belsen in January 1945.